Home > Reviews > eToro Review

 One, USD is a global currency and most of the trades on the platforms would be settled in USD anyway, even in the UK.

-The second issue, is how they make money when they are zero commission. eToro make money on foreign exchange (roughly 0.5% per trade) and they make money from withdrawal fees.
+The second issue is how they make money when they have zero commission. eToro makes money on foreign exchange (roughly 0.5% per trade) and they make money from withdrawal fees.
 There are also some stocks that are not zero commission and CFDs are exempt where eToro makes money on the bid/offer spread.
-Zero commission maybe a loss leader of sorts in the UK, as whilst they earn 0.5% in conversion fees, they lose 0.5% by covering the 0.5% stamp duty charge when buying stocks. eToro says they absorb this as part of their simplicity and low cost model.
+Zero commission may be a loss leader of sorts in the UK, as whilst they earn 0.5% in conversion fees, they lose

 Essentially, you get what you pay for and if you want all this for free you have to compromise on something, which is everything being dealt in USD.